To promote and empower students to achieve academic and career success leading to a life of continual learning, self-sufficiency, and quality of life.

 I’m also a devoted wife and loving mother of two.
 Outside of work, I enjoy spending time with my family, traveling and practicing beauty tips.”

-Automotive, Business, Culinary Arts, Criminal Justice, General Technology, Mechatronics, Process Technology, Welding
+Automotive, Culinary Arts, General Technology, Mechatronics, Process Technology, Welding, Emergency Medical Technician, Paramedic, Medical Coding, Phlebotomy, & Radiologic Technology

 ECC 255 (located in Student Services)